EvolvingLMMs-Lab/multimodal-sae/README.md

 For the first time in the multimodal domain, we demonstrate that features learned by Sparse Autoencoders (SAEs) in a smaller Large Multimodal Model (LMM) can be effectively interpreted by a larger LMM.
 Our work introduces the use of SAEs to analyze the open-semantic features of LMMs, providing the solution for feature interpretation across various model scales.

 This research is inspired by Anthropic's remarkable [work](https://transformer-circuits.pub/2024/scaling-monosemanticity/) on applying SAEs to interpret features in large-scale language models.
-In the multimodal domain, we discovered intriguing features that correlate with diverse semantics and can be leveraged to steer model behavior, enabling more precise control and understanding of LMM functionality.
+In multimdoal models, we discovered intriguing features that correlate with diverse semantics and can be leveraged to steer model behavior, enabling more precise control and understanding of LMM functionality.

 <img width="1720" alt="image" src="./assets/banner.png">